arkayenro/arkinventory/ChangeHistory.md

+# 3.10.00 Alpha 12 (16-OCT-2022)
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1616 - bag types and some category names are missing/invalid.  swapped to Enum.xxxxx due to deprection of all LE_ITEM_zzzzz globals which are used to find bag types and category names

 # 3.10.00 Alpha 11 (09-OCT-2022)
  - fixed - https://github.com/arkayenro/arkinventory/issues/1615 - summon mount secure action button / keybind
  - added - config > settings > item > status icons / overlays > profession quality - options for displaying as a number, and setting colour